skuid/SamplePages/Skuid_Techniques/Drawers_Related_Records/README.md

 -  Model properties: The contact model has a filterable condition,  and does not load data on page load.
 -  Table display properties: Drawers are enabled
 -  Drawer icon:  Click icon on left of table to expose Drawer Properties.
 -  Before Load Actions: This sequence of actions only runs the first time the drawer is opened.
-You don't need to query for ACME's contacts on the second time the drawer is opened.
+You don't need to query for ACME's contacts on the second time ACME's drawer is opened.
 -  Query Model Action: Note the "Gets more" property.
 The contacts model will grow as the user interacts with different accounts.
 Component context is used to put the right contacts with the right account.
 -  Configure the Drawer to explore the components inside.
 Each component has a "Context" property that instructs Skuid to only show the data relevant to that account.
-Especially look at this property on the table of contacts.
+Look at this property on the table of contacts.

 ## Related Links